csnyder94/brainteaser-quiz/README.md

 ## Credits

-This project was a collaboration between fellow classmates: ADD.
-Help was utilized from tutor: Juno Nguyen.
+This project was a collaboration between fellow classmates: Sarah Miller and Matthew Lombard.
+Help was utilized from TA: Abed Hasan and tutor: Juno Nguyen.

 ## License